syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/undo-redo.md

 ## Clear undo and redo collection

-You can clear undo and redo collection at anytime using [clearUndoCollection](https://ej2.syncfusion.com/react/documentation/api/gantt/#clearundocollection) and [clearRedoCollection](https://ej2.syncfusion.com/react/documentation/api/gantt/#clearredocollection) methods.
+At any point, you can clear the undo and redo collections using the [clearUndoCollection](https://ej2.syncfusion.com/react/documentation/api/gantt/#clearundocollection) and [clearRedoCollection](https://ej2.syncfusion.com/react/documentation/api/gantt/#clearredocollection) methods.
+This allows you to reset the undo and redo stacks as needed during runtime.

 The following code example demonstrates how to clear the undo and redo collection using method by clicking the external button.